ptavarez/intro-to-react/README.md

 ```
 ### Updating the state of our component

 We got some buttons showing, but they ain't really doing much huh?
 Lets fix that.
 Our goal is to update the state of our component by clicking two different buttons.
-When we click on the 'click me' button, the count should increase by one.
-When we click on the 'reset' button, the count should reset to it's initial state.
+When we click on the `click me` button, the count should increase by one.
+When we click on the `reset` button, the count should reset to it's initial state.

 We update the state of our component using the **setState** function.
 To update our counter, we want to not only add +1 to the counter, but also alert the user when the treshold is met.
-We also want to increase the treshold by 5.
+We also want to increase the treshold by 5 after the user is alerted.

 Lets add some code to our updateCounter function:
 ```javascript
 updateCounter: function() {
   this.setState({ count: this.state.count + 1 })